 Meifert is ideally suited for the exhibit, as his paintings are in the classically French impressionist style.
 He has lived in Europe and been inspired by his world travels.
 A career in the corporate world gave way to his passion, and he now makes a living as an artist in Minnesota.

-Exiner is well known in Elmhurst for her enthusiasm for art and for the classes she teaches at her studio on Addison Avenue.
+Exiner is well known in Elmhurst for her enthusiasm for art and for the at her studio on Addison Avenue.
 She has spent extensive time in France teaching and traveling.
 She is most inspired by artists who had to overcome great challenges on the road to success, like Van Gogh and Matisse.

 "To keep painting and have no one support you … is pretty amazing," she said of Van Gogh.
 "I never give up.
 You can't look behind you.
 You have to keep moving forward."

 She said of her travels in France, "It was a love affair that never ended."